 "I do not know what I'm writing about, but it seems to be about my selfish struggle," Andre laments in "The Victorian Sinkhole."
 It's about irrepressible inner voices, a narcissistic game that more often than not escalates into claustrophobia inside the subject’s head.
 As we approach the last track on the album, "Chalet Saudade", there’s a sudden turn, however: "I woke up to a harsh reality, not to all those stories you told me a long time ago."
 An awakening from the mental chaos takes place, as our hero’s gaze suddenly turns away from the psychotic – towards a society that can no longer be ignored.

 Enter Defunct Summer.
 There is a harsh reality to come to terms with, as André observes in "This Damn Reminder," a commentary on the border controls introduced over the Öresund Bridge between Sweden and Denmark.
 Unlike the dreamy haze of Escapist Partisans, resignation is no more.
 Confusion and anxiety are no longer the prevalent moods, but rather determination and the desire to act.
-A recharged fighting spirit and a newfound sense of hope blossoms.
-And, though the rosiness might not be anchored in reality, "the illusion of hope is good enough for now," André sings on the final track, "Libertate Unanimus."
+A recharged fighting spirit and a newfound sense of hope blossoms, often accompanied (and contrasted) by the romantic and calming soundscape of cellos, violins and flutes.
+And though the rosiness might not be anchored in reality, "the illusion of hope is good enough for now," André sings on the final track, "Libertate Unanimus."

 With these twin albums, Stars in Coma has achieved more than just a playlist of indie pop songs.
 It's a musical journey from dark to light, from minor to major, where the twists are abrupt, the nuances plenty – and the end result magnificent!